JuliaEarth/GeoStats.jl/docs/src/problems.md

 from the [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl) project:

 ```@docs
-learn(::LearningTask, ::Data, ::Any)
+learn(::LearningTask, ::AbstractGeoTable, ::Any)
-perform(::LearningTask, ::Data, ::Any)
+perform(::LearningTask, ::AbstractGeoTable, ::Any)
 ```